apostrophecms/docs/docs/guide/headless-cms.md

 GET https://example.rocks/about-us?aposRefresh=1
 ```

+This technique is quite effective.
+It can be extended by passing additional custom query parameters and checking `data.query.parameterName` inside page and layout templates to decide how to further adjust the response.

 ## Headless integrations

 As official platform-specific plugins are made available they will be added here.
 These are meant to make it even easier to use Apostrophe REST APIs with certain popular front end systems.

+### Astro plugin

+[Astro](https://astro.build/) is a powerful framework for content-driven websites.
+The [apostrophe-astro](https://apostrophecms.com/extensions/astro-integration)
+plugin provides a bridge that allows Astro to act as an "external front end" for Apostrophe.
+Note that Astro allows sites to be built with any mix of React, Vue, SvelteJS and other frontend frameworks which is highly effective when combined with Apostrophe as a back end.

 ### Gatsby source plugin

-[Gatsby](https://gatsbyjs.com/) is a very popular static site generator using React.
+[Gatsby](https://gatsbyjs.com/) is a static site generator using React.
 The [Apostrophe source plugin](https://www.npmjs.com/package/gatsby-source-apostrophe) bridges the gap between the REST APIs and the GraphQL query language that Gatsby uses.

 ::: info
 Direct GraphQL support is on the product roadmap for Apostrophe.
 If you are interested in that feature, [please indicate that on the product roadmap card](https://portal.productboard.com/apostrophecms/1-product-roadmap/c/44-graphql-api) so we can properly prioritize it.